CLUB History

 Ian Irwin purchased one of the Palfreyman Silver Ghost chassis from a sale of 28 conducted by George Sevenoaks, while Bob McCulloch emigrated from England with a Hooper-bodied Silver Dawn.

 To digress a little, the 12th Federal Rally was held in Canberra in June 1970.
-Perhaps, because of the interest it generated at the time, thoughts of a separate A.C.T.
-Branch were triggered.
+Perhaps, because of the interest it generated at the time, thoughts of a separate ACT Club were triggered.
 At that Rally, over 400 members in 112 cars attended in the depths of a Canberra winter!

 Rally HQ was the Canberra Rex Hotel on Northboune Avenue with the Concours being held at the local Racecourse in what was then known simply as north Canberra.
 Martin & Manuela Bennett were known attendees (PRAECLARUM 5-10 p.5742).

-Then again in June 1980, the N.S.W.
-Branch hosted the 22nd Federal Rally in Canberra.
+Then again in June 1980, the NSW Club hosted the 22nd Federal Rally in Canberra.

-David Neely’s book In the Rear View Mirror (p.83) provides a good account of the early attempts to form an A.C.T.
-Branch of the Club.
+David Neely’s book In the Rear View Mirror (p.83) provides a good account of the early attempts to form an ACT Club.

-N.S.W. members who lived in Canberra or nearby areas wanted a local Branch but it took them 10 years from 1972 for a Branch to be formed in the A.C.T.
-In a city used to bureaucracy, the red tape encountered during the early attempts to form the Branch was unbelievable – mainly due to the encumbrances contained in the Club’s Federal Constitution.
+NSW members who lived in Canberra or nearby areas wanted a local Club but it took them 10 years from 1972 for a Club to be formed in the ACT.
+In a city used to bureaucracy, the red tape encountered during the early attempts to form the Club was unbelievable – mainly due to the encumbrances contained in the Club’s Federal Constitution.

-Ian Irwin who instigated moves to create the Branch in 1972 had been a N.S.W. member since 1970.
-As a Canberra resident, it was diffcult for him to become more involved in the N.S.W.
-Branch activities and so, he thought if a small Branch could be formed in the A.C.T., it would provide occasional meetings and outings for the local enthusiasts.
+Ian Irwin who instigated moves to create the Club in 1972 had been a NSW member since 1970.
+As a Canberra resident, it was diffcult for him to become more involved in the NSW Club activities and so, he thought if a small Club could be formed in the ACT, it would provide occasional meetings and outings for the local enthusiasts.

-After discussions with local N.S.W. members and other enthusiasts, Ian organised a meeting in May 1972 in the St Luke’s Church Hall at Deakin.
-The N.S.W.
-Branch was asked to send a representative also.
+After discussions with local NSW members and other enthusiasts, Ian organised a meeting in May 1972 in the St Luke’s Church Hall at Deakin.
+The NSW Club was asked to send a representative also.
 Those invited to attend included:

 Faris Palfreyman